 Survey of environmental design: includes historic examples and the theoretical, social, technical, and environmental forces that shape them.
-Cross-listed as APH 100/DSC 100.
-Credit is allowed for only APH 100 or DSC 100 or PUP 100.
-General Studies: HU.
-G. H
+Cross-listed as APH 100.
+Credit is allowed for only APH 100 or PUP 100.

+General Studies: HU, G, H

 PUP 161 Graphic Communication.
 (3)